Search89 Results

 Services or Offerings?

-Student, faculty, and staff gain entry to buildings and rooms across all electronically controlled Miami campus doors using their Miami ID card or a mobile app.
+Students, faculty, and staff gain entry to buildings and rooms across all electronically controlled Miami campus doors using their Miami ID card or a mobile app.
+Access to locations is typically granted automatically based on various factors while additional access can be added through My Door Managers.

 The Miami ID is the official university identification, providing students, faculty, and staff access to essential campus services.
 While Miami University has transitioned to a Digital ID as the default format, physical ID cards remain available upon request.
 The ID allows access to campus buildings, meal plans, MUlaa debit accounts, recreation centers, library services, and more.